When I first started tutoring, I had no idea what to charge my clients. $25/hr? $50? $100? Less? More?

 It is often said that you get what you pay for, but the tutoring market doesn’t quite work that way.
 If you don’t live in New York City and can’t hire us, make sure you consider what is really important to you when hiring a tutor.

-For those that can afford them, professional tutors are established, competent, and get the job done.
+For those that can afford them, professional tutors are established, competent, and they get the job done.
 Make sure you hire them early in the year, as their schedules fill up quickly.

 For those with unlimited budgets, there are many boutique tutors out there that claim to perform magic.
 If you find one that truly can, I’d love to hear about it!